webtrees/webtrees.github.io/download/modules.md

 Allows you to add JavaScript to every webtrees page.
 Typical uses are adding code for tools such as Google Analytics, or modifying existing content, such as adding footers.

-NOTE: This function is a standard part of webtrees 2.0 and 2.1.
+NOTE: This function is a standard part of webtrees since version 2.0.

 ----------